 Web push notifications are short messages a website sends to a user’s device, usually as a pop-up message on the screen.
 In this digital age, where information overload is a real challenge, web push notifications cut through the noise to deliver relevant and timely content directly to users’ devices.

 Imagine you're browsing your favorite news website, and you get a small pop-up asking if you'd like to get notified about the latest stories.
-That's a web push notification in action: it’s a simple yet powerful way to stay connected without the hassle of constantly checking a website for new information.
+That's a web push notification in action: it's a simple yet powerful way to stay connected without the hassle of constantly checking a website for new information.
+Opt in prompts for notifications can be triggered by specific user gestures, such as clicking a button or engaging with content, which can significantly improve opt-in rates.

 This technology leverages a combination of browser capabilities and server-side infrastructure to deliver real-time updates, alerts, or personalized messages directly to a user’s desktop or mobile device.